binance-chain/docs-site/docs/smart-chain/wallet/infinitywallet.md

 <img src="https://i.gyazo.com/8980d97ec24d52aec7f970ae29ea3b8b.png" width="640">

 ## Connect to DeFi Platforms and Dapps

-The Infinity Wallet supports the ability for users to connect their Infinity Wallet securley to decentralized application on the Binance Smart Chain, Binance Chain and Ethereum.
+Infinity Wallet supports the ability for users to connect securely to decentralized application on the Binance Smart Chain, Binance Chain and Ethereum.

-To connect your wallet make sure the platform you are connecting to supports *Wallet Connect**, then go to your Infinity Wallet and click in the bottom left corner **Wallet Connect**
+To connect your wallet make sure the platform you are connecting to supports Wallet Connect, then go to your Infinity Wallet and click **WalletConnect** in the bottom left corner.

- * In the popup that will show you can select one of 3 options to connect, the recomended and easiest option will be to use the 3rd option "**Desktop Scan**" which uses our drag and scan desktop technology.
+ * In the popup that will show you can select one of 3 options to connect, the recommended and easiest option will be to use the "**Desktop Scan**" which uses our drag and scan desktop technology

 <img src="https://i.gyazo.com/2f9448b036c0639ae33b277cbc3b048f.png" width="640">

- * Drag and resize the desktop qr scanner over the QR you want to scan, in this case we will be connecting to Infinity Crypto (https://infinitycrypto.com/)
+ * Drag and resize the desktop QR scanner over the QR you want to scan, in this case we will be connecting to Infinity Crypto (https://infinitycrypto.com/)

 <img src="https://i.gyazo.com/f68ed47e92a546f1f58973fbb390757a.png" width="640">

- * Approve the connection between the platform and the wallet, this does not share access to your wallet and will require you to confirm every transaction on the platform within your Infinity Wallet.
-All transactions on the platform will be pushed to be signed within the Infinity Wallet ensuring your keys are never shared and maximum security while interacting with DeFi and Dapps.
+ * Approve the connection between the platform and your wallet.
+All transactions on the platform will be pushed to be confirmed and signed within the Infinity Wallet, ensuring your keys are never shared and providing maximum security while interacting with DeFi and Dapps

 <img src="https://i.gyazo.com/28408ddda804f576356faf2317c88aaa.png" width="640">

- * On sucessfully approving the connection between the Infinity Wallet and the DeFi or Dapp platform you will see in the bottom left of the Infinity Wallet that the **Wallet Connect** icon will be green and you will also now be connected/logged-in with your wallet to the DeFi or Dapp platform.
+ * After sucessfully approving the connection between the Infinity Wallet and the DeFi or Dapp platform, you will see that the WalletConnect icon in the bottom left of the Infinity Wallet will be green, signifying that your wallet is now connected to the DeFi or Dapp platform

 <img src="https://i.gyazo.com/ac9aba3b686b771c37daa3d604f76eed.png" width="640">

 <img src="https://i.gyazo.com/cd7d911a85e9b5b3ecc5599ec57364ce.png" width="640">

- * Congratulations you can now start interacting with the DeFi or Dapp platform and confirming all transactions securley from the saftey of your Infinity Wallet.
+ * Congratulations you can now start interacting with the DeFi or Dapp platform and confirming all transactions securely from the safety of your Infinity Wallet

 <img src="https://i.gyazo.com/6baf460684f5963333b981343134e3be.png" width="640">

  * On creating a transaction on the DeFi or Dapp platform you will receive a popup request within your Infinity Wallet to send, sign or approve a transaction.
-You can review the information of the transaction and either accept or decline it.
+You can review the information of the transaction and either accept or decline it

 <img src="https://i.gyazo.com/6476ea6c59b42f3bf7a5389b5db6a518.png" width="640">

- * On accepting to proceed with the transaction the Infinity Wallet will sign the transaction and push it over the network without ever revealing your key to the platform you are interacting with.
-Within the Infinity Wallet and on the Platform you should see a sucess message that the transaction was signed and pushed
+ * After confirming an interaction, the Infinity Wallet will sign the transaction and push it over the network, without revealing your key to the platform you are interacting with.
+Within the Infinity Wallet and on the Platform you should see a success message that the transaction was signed and pushed.

 <img src="https://i.gyazo.com/f964f8520c7ffd1826d02a55908a7940.png" width="640">

-The Infinity Wallet is pushing innovation to its limits and has a wide range of future features and UI enhancements in the roadmap to further allow easier global adoption of cryptocurrency along with it partner platform Infinity Crypto which is revolutionising the DeFi and exchange space on the Binance Smart Chain and Ethereum.
+Infinity Wallet is pushing innovation to its limits and has a wide range of future features and UI enhancements on the roadmap, to further expedite global adoption of cryptocurrency.
+Along with its companion platform Infinity Crypto, which is revolutionizing the DeFi and exchange space on Binance Smart Chain and Ethereum